-- (a) Secondary suites shall be permitted in zones where Secondary Suite is listed as an Accessory use. - (b) Secondary suites shall be categorized as attached or detached as described below and are subject to the regulations contained in this section: - (i) Attached Suites: The suite is attached to the principal dwelling unit and is contained within the same footprint or is joined by heated space including a heated hallway generally as illustrated in figure 18 below.
+- (a) Secondary suites shall be permitted in zones where Secondary Suite is listed as an Accessory use or in the SSH1 zone as a permitted use. - (b) Secondary suites shall be categorized as attached or detached as described below and are subject to the regulations contained in this section: - (i) Attached Suites: The suite is attached to the principal dwelling unit and is contained within the same footprint or is joined by heated space including a heated hallway generally as illustrated in figure 18 below.